kvaps/kube-linstor/docs/UPGRADE.md

 ```bash
 linstor n l | awk '/(PLAIN)/ { print "linstor n i m -p 3367 --communication-type SSL " $2 " default" }' | sh -ex
 ```
+---

+v1.9.0 release also introduce shorter release name: `linstor-` instead of `linstor-linstor-`, this change shouldn't break anything, however it will regenerate SSL certificates.
+If you are using LINSTOR API externally, you might need to update the client certificates or keep the old release name prefix by specifying `--set fullnameOverride=linstor-linstor` option.

+See [#18](https://github.com/kvaps/kube-linstor/issues/18) for more details.